‘This is an original, heavily researched, fascinating, highly readable, and ultimately frightening book’. Chris Baker, Bangkok Post, 10 July 2020.

 McCargo delves into three pivotal freedom of expression cases that illuminate Thai legal and cultural understandings of sedition and treason, before examining the ways in which accusations of disloyalty made against controversial former prime minister Thaksin Shinawatra came to occupy a central place in the political life of a deeply polarized nation.
 The author navigates the highly contentious role of the Constitutional Court as a key player in overseeing and regulating Thailand’s political order before concluding with reflections on the significance of the Bhumibol era of “judicialization” in Thailand.

-A list of Duncan McCargo’s publications on justice and politics in Thailand is available here
+A list of Duncan McCargo’s publications on justice and politics in Thailand and beyond is available here